Neeraj876/Credit-Card-Transaction-Fraud-Detection-ML-System/README.md

 The dataset can be found [here](https://www.kaggle.com/datasets/kartik2112/fraud-detection/data).
 This dataset contains a simulated credit card transaction dataset containing legitimate and fraud transactions.

-The data spans 24 months (January 2019 to December 2020) and covers credit cards of 1000 customers doing transactions with a pool of 800 merchants..
+The data spans 24 months (January 2019 to December 2020) and covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.

 ### File Structure